 Useful Notes: Dada

 Describe Dada here.
 You don't deserve to have Dada described here.
 Instead, you will get a treatise on the nature of sock lint.
 Why, you ask?
 Sock lint has inherently merfunculent properties that highly illustrate the exact nature of this world.
 There's a reason it ends up in our belly buttons, after all.
 What, you say?
 It doesn't end up in our belly buttons, but rather shirt lint does?
 Shirley, you jest.
 And yes, you are now called Shirley.
 Perhaps you fail to understand the teleportational properties of sock lint — The Tick did at first, until it was later illustrated to him...
 Okay, that was rather pointless, and may have even served to tick people off.
 That's kind of the point.
 Dada itself started in the middle of World War I. The belief of its practitioners was that "the war to end all wars" was such a brutal, devastating and ultimately meaningless conflictnote that such an ugly world didn't deserve art.
 So, in response, the practitioners of Dada gave the world anti-art.
-For some time, its practitioners managed to shock the living daylights out of the world, with installations like Tristan Tzara's rendition of fellow Dadaist Hugo Ball's poem "Gadji beri bimba" (made of complete nonsense words)note while painted to look like a grotesque statue, signing a urinal and putting it in an art installation, and the painting LHOOQnote , the famous picture of the Mona Lisa with a moustache and goatee (now often a Stock Parody).
+For some time, its practitioners managed to shock the living daylights out of the world, with installations like Tristan Tzara's rendition of fellow Dadaist Hugo Ball's poem "Gadji beri bimba" (made of complete nonsense words)note while painted to look like a grotesque statue, signing a urinal and putting it in an art installation and call it a fountain, and the painting LHOOQnote , the famous picture of the Mona Lisa with a moustache and goatee (now often a Stock Parody).
 Dada eventually died out as a major movement for a few reasons.
 First and foremost, like Grunge during The '90s, people started to like it — completely the opposite effect that Dada was shooting for.
 For another, its inherently nihilistic outlook wore on some of its practitioners, and they went in different artistic directions (most famously, into Surrealism, which was often just as confusing to people but with more point).
 Finally, as bad as World War I ended up, it got worse.
 If anything, one could look at some of the worst parts of World War II and see the end result of Dada — utter brutality and disgust for a world that doesn't deserve art.
 (Or in layman's terms, Dada caused the Holocaust.
 How's that for shock value?)
 Dada still has a small but thriving following to this day — anything indulging in Surreal or Vulgar Humor will certainly take at least a quick look at it for inspiration, and more than one Black Comedy has been noted as falling squarely into the Dada tradition.
 The influence of Dada can also be seen in Youtube Poop which was at first done simply to confuse audiences looking for other works and has been described as Neo-Dada, and Postmodernism has at least part of its influence from Dada and what would later become of it.
 Obviously, the Trope Namer for Dada Horror, Dada Comics (which are really much closer to "surrealist comics"), and Dada Ad (which sometimes do inadvertently wander into the Dada tradition).
 Compare and contrast Post Modernism.
 And no, this is not the Ultraman monster.